Call Today (303) 781-0322

 While you shouldn’t file a motion for frivolous reasons, imminently dangerous situations qualify for an emergency motion for custody.
 When you are genuinely concerned for your child’s safety while with the other parent, an emergency custody order can keep them safe.

-You can seek an emergency custody order in these situations:
+You can seek an emergency custody order in Colorado in these situations:

 The Colorado parenting time statute says that “the court shall not restrict a parent’s parenting time rights unless it finds that the parenting time would endanger the child’s physical health or significantly impair the child’s emotional development.”
 If your child is threatened by immediate danger, seek an emergency custody order.

-Before filing an emergency custody motion, you should first speak with an experienced family lawyer.
+Before filing an emergency custody motion, you should first speak with an experienced family law attorney.
 A lawyer will advise you on when and how to file a petition that is likely to be approved.

 Steps to File an Emergency Motion for Custody